of September 7, 2014) PDF

 --- Example ---

-A brief introduction of the paper, titled as "Root Frontier" will appear in the website of Plant Root.
-Managing Editors will pick up an image from your manuscript or request you for a suitable small image for the "Root Frontier".
+For the table of contents in the website of Plant Root, Managing Editors will pick up an image from your manuscript or request you for a suitable small image for the "Root Frontier".

 Bidadi H, Yamaguchi S, Asahina M, Satoh S